MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/tutorial.md

 ## Join data from two tables

-What if you need to retrieve data from two tables in a single query?
-You can use the [join](./joinoperator.md?pivots=azuremonitor) operator to combine rows from multiple tables in a single result set.
+To combine rows from multiple tables in a single result set, use the [join](./joinoperator.md?pivots=azuremonitor) operator.
 Each table must have a column that has a matching value so that the join understands which rows to match.

 [VMComputer](/azure/azure-monitor/reference/tables/vmcomputer) is a table that Azure Monitor uses for VMs to store details about virtual machines that it monitors.
 [InsightsMetrics](/azure/azure-monitor/reference/tables/insightsmetrics) contains performance data that's collected from those virtual machines.
 One value collected in *InsightsMetrics* is available memory, but not the percentage memory that's available.
 To calculate the percentage, we need the physical memory for each virtual machine.
 That value is in `VMComputer`.